cwlowe03/Team-3/README.md

 We will have a selection of 4 different car types.
 We will have 3 options to choose from (Manual 4-Speed Transmission, Manual 5-Speed Transmission, & Automatic Transmission).
 The manual transmission option are for those people that like to feel that they are actually doing something. lol.

+Owen will handle developing the code for calculating the monthly payments and interest for the car.
+Ruthanne will develop the base program and main classes.
+Alex will be doing the testing of the program.
+Cedric will be writing the wiki page for the program.